hybridflux/SparkOnSpot/README.md

     };
 ```

-> Note that this may not be the right approach with managed services such as Databricks since eviction can be prevented with the setting of `spot_bid_max_price=-1`, or the setting to fall back to standard instances with `availability=SPOT_WITH_FALLBACK_AZURE` can be applied.
+Since Databricks has its in-built compensation mechanism to prevent the disruption of the service with `spot_bid_max_price=-1`, or the setting to fall back to standard instances with `availability=SPOT_WITH_FALLBACK_AZURE`, it is not necessary to restart or provision VM instances.
+The Action set here could be a notification to service administrators or a modification of the cluster configuration with another available Spot VM type and restarting the job.

 ### Standalone Spark Environment (Eviction Simulation)